thoughtfruit/thoughtfruit.github.io/_posts/2015-08-01-the-art-of-the-start.md

 ---
 layout: post
-title: "The Art of the Start"
+title: "The Art of the Start by Guy Kawasaki"
 categories:
 - writeup
 tags: